Lisa Smart

-Lisa Smart is a British Liberal Democrat politician who has served as Member of Parliament (MP) for Hazel Grove since 2024.
+Lisa Smart is a British Liberal Democrat politician who has served as Member of Parliament (MP) for Hazel Grove in Greater Manchester since 2024.
 She previously contested the seat in the 2015, 2017, and 2019 general elections.
 As of 2025, she is the Liberal Democrat Cabinet Office Spokesperson in the House of Commons.

 Early life

 Smart grew up on Winston Avenue, in Lytham St Annes, and attended St Bede's Catholic High School, Lytham St Annes.
 Her grandmother was a Jewish refugee who fled the Nazis.

 Smart graduated with a degree in mathematics from Durham University, and also holds an MBA from the London Business School.

 According to her personal website, Smart has worked as a volunteer in her local community, "serving as a trustee for the New Horizons Canal Boat for disabled people and their carers in Marple, working as a volunteer for the Woodley & Romiley Towpath Team, and being a trustee of the Barrack Hill Education Trust."